Passer au contenu

 Custom Storage

-Capgo supports custom storage solutions for your app bundles, allowing you to host your updates on your own infrastructure or third-party storage services.
-This is particularly useful for organizations with specific security requirements, compliance needs, or existing storage infrastructure.
+Capgo supports custom storage Solutions for your Application Bundles, allowing you to host your Mises à jour on your own infrastructure or third-party storage services.
+This is particularly useful for organizations with specific Sécurité requirements, compliance needs, or existing storage infrastructure.

-Custom storage in Capgo works by uploading your bundle to an external location and providing Capgo with the URL to access it.
-The Capgo SDK will then download updates directly from your custom storage location instead of Capgo’s default cloud storage.
+Custom storage in Capgo works by uploading your Bundle to an external location and providing Capgo with the URL to access it.
+The Capgo SDK will then Télécharger Mises à jour directly from your custom storage location instead of Capgo’s default cloud storage.

 Terminal window